Vaccine Preventable Diseases

 Immunization schedules: http://www.cdc.gov/vaccines/schedules/index.html

 Hepatitis B Virus (HBV) is a small, double-shelled DNA virus in the Hepadnaviridae family.
-HBV is transmitted via mucosal exposure to infected body fluids, often during birth, sexual contact, via blood or blood exposure, needlesticks, or injection drug use.
+HBV is transmitted via mucosal exposure to infected body fluids, often during birth, sexual contact, via blood or blood exposure, needlesticks, or injection drug use .
+It is highly infectious to susceptible individuals exposed in these manners.
+Thirty percent of infected individuals in the US have no known exposures [2, 3].
 The incubation period averages 120 days.
 Approximately 90% of infants and 50% of adult infections are asymptomatic, and when there are symptoms, they are indistinguishable from those of other types of acute viral hepatitis.
 Initial symptoms include malaise, anorexia, nausea, vomiting, fever, headache, myalgia, arthralgia, arthritis and dark urine.
 Further symptoms such as jaundice, light or gray stools, hepatic tenderness and hepatomegaly typically last 1-3 weeks, and begin 3-10 days after the onset of most initial symptoms (1-2 days following the onset of dark urine).
 Most acute HBV infections result in complete recovery; however, 1-2% of cases result in fulminant hepatitis, which has a case-fatality rate of 63-93% and causes roughly 200-300 deaths in the United States annually.
 Up to 90% of infants infected at birth by their mothers become chronically infected, and about 25% of those chronically infected will die from cirrhosis or liver cancer.
 This risk of chronic infection decreases with age, to about 5% of acute infections in adults become chronic.
 Chronic infection is often asymptomatic until complications develop .

-Hepatitis B vaccine is a yeast-derived recombinant vaccine containing HBsAg protein.
-There are two hepatitis B vaccines used in the United States: Recombivax HB®, which is adjuvanted with aluminum hydroxyphosphate sulfate, and Engerix-B®, which is adjuvanted with aluminum hydroxide.
 There are also several combination vaccines that include hepatitis B vaccine.
 Hep A-Hep B (Twinrix®) is approved for use in persons over 18 years of age, administered in a three-dose series at 0, 1 and 6 months.
-Hib-Hep B (Comvax®) is approved for use at 2, 4 and 12-15 months of age.
 DTaP-Hep B-IPV (Pediarix®) is approved for use at 2, 4 and 6 months of age.
-Neither Comvax® nor Pediarix® can be used before 6 weeks of age, but either can be substituted for doses 2 or 3 of hepatitis B vaccine.
+Pediarix® cannot be used before 6 weeks of age, but can be substituted for doses 2 or 3 of hepatitis B vaccine.
 Infants may also receive a fourth dose of hepatitis B vaccine as part of a combination vaccine schedule .

 Vaccine Safety: Anaphylaxis occurs approximately once per every 1.1 million doses of hepatitis B vaccine administered.
 Alopecia has been suggested to be rarely associated with hepatitis B vaccination.
 No causal association between any chronic illnesses and hepatitis B vaccine have been shown .